Ep1ore/Todo-list/README.md

 # Todo-list
-A simple todo list made with webpack
+A simple todo list made with webpack and date-fns